aryadaroui/Favy/readme.md

 - Do not redistribute this project or its executables--especially not for money
 - Do not take significant enough parts of the codebase that you are effectively redistributing it :-/

-The intent is that this repo is remain the official home of this project, and that it stays free.
+The intent is that this repo is remain the official home of this project.